patternfly/patternfly-react/packages/react-core/src/components/ProgressStepper/examples/ProgressStepper.md

 ## Examples

-Progress steppers have defeault icons associated with the `variant` property, and may be overriden and customized using the `icon` property.
+Progress steppers have default icons associated with the `variant` property, and may be overriden and customized using the `icon` property.

 ### Basic